rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/312_user-management.md

 1. On the left navigation bar, click **Account>Organization**.
 The panel displays a list of users.

-2. On **Users** tab, enter a valid email address of the user you want to invite to rapyuta.io.
+2. On the **Users** tab, enter a valid email address of the user you want to invite to rapyuta.io.

 3. Click **ADD USER**.
 <img src="/images/getting-started/organization/add-usr-org.png?classes=border,shadow&width=50pc" alt="Add user to organization" style="zoom:100%;" ></img>